 The mentoring program entails a collaborative learning relationship that proceeds through purposeful stages over time and has the primary goal of helping mentees acquire the essential competencies needed to progress to the next stage of their career in the biomedical or behavioral sciences.

-What the NMRN Mentor Training Core Will Do:
+What the NMRN Mentor Training Core Does:

 • Provide career-stage appropriate training for mentors and mentees